Secretchronicles/main-website/content/en/news/2014-09-13-new-server-and-website.md

 Chronicles project][1].
 From this day on, we are no longer a simple continuation of that project, but rather a project of our own, with our own goals, and, hopefully, our own new name.
-This website currently does mention _Secret M. Chronicles_ as the name of the project, but as outlined on the start page, this is not final yet and subject to change, because we do not want to keep the “SMC” acronym.
+This website currently does mention _Secretchronicles_ as the name of the project, but as outlined on the start page, this is not final yet and subject to change, because we do not want to keep the “SMC” acronym.
 Please feel free to give your input to the discussion, either